What is Elisha's tears?(Leycesteria formosa)

 How to identify Elisha's tears

-- The flowers occur in clusters of six in hanging chains.
-Each white or pinkish flower is 1.5 cm long and tubular, and enclosed by leaf-like purple-green bracts, which are easily mistaken for the flower itself.
+- Flowers occur in clusters of six in pendulous hanging chains.
+Each cream-purple, funnel-shaped flower is 1.5 cm long and tubular, and enclosed by leaf-like purple-green bracts, which are easily mistaken for the flower itself.
 Flowering usually occurs from late spring to summer.

 - The fruit is an oval-shaped berry, 6 to 10 mm long, and reddish purple to black.